Homeless Housing and Support Services Nearly 2,000 youth experience homelessness every night in San Diego

 Temporary Housing for Youth Experiencing Homelessness (TAY Housing)

-TAY Housing provides housing to youth experiencing homelessness and former foster/probation youth experiencing homeless.
+TAY Housing provides housing to youth experiencing homelessness and former foster/probation youth experiencing homelessness.
 We provide services to each youth to support their individual goals and their overall goal of becoming stable and independent.

 TAY Housing